-Only two years after the launch of London-based menswear label Wales Bonner , its founder Grace Wales Bonner has been tipped as one of the most promising newcomers in the world of fashion and was the recipient of the 2016 LVMH Prize.
+Grace Wales Bonner , founder of London-based menswear label Wales Bonner, has been tipped as one of the most promising newcomers in the world of fashion and was the recipient of the 2016 LVMH Prize.

 Whilst studying at Central Saint Martins , Bonner completed her placement year at Meadham Kirchhoff in London and assisted American Vogue fashion editor Camilla Nickerson in New York.
 Her graduate collection, titled “Afrique” and shown in 2014 on a cast of black male models, won the L’Oréal Professional Talent Award.